callmemaze/ImagePrediciton_pretrainedModel/README.md

 Used a pretrained model VGG16 so it is an easy image recognition But if you want to use a different pretrained model like ResNet then steps are inside the notebook

+I have used google collab so for image i have mounted my drive.
+So you have to modify the path as your need.
+I have also provided a image of a dog to predict but you want to use your image then feel free to use it and give it a try.